ibm-cloud-docs/app-configuration/ac-integrate-sdk-node.md

 #### Evaluate a property
 {: #ac-integrate-ff-property-evaluation}

 You can use the `property.getCurrentValue(entityId, entityAttributes)` method to evaluate the value of the property.
-You should pass an unique `entityId` as the parameter to perform the property evaluation.
+Pass a unique `entityId` as the parameter to perform the property evaluation.

 ##### Property usage

-- If the property is configured with segments in the App Configuration service, provide a json object as `entityAttributes` parameter to this method.
+- If the property is configured with segments in the App Configuration service, provide a JSON object as `entityAttributes` parameter to this method.

    ```javascript
     const entityId = 'john_doe';